TheRook/KeypoolRandom/README.md

 ### Differences between random and urandom

 /dev/random needs to be fast - this is a provider of entropy to the user and to other kernel subsystems.
-It needs to be always available, safe and fast.
+It needs to be always available, safe and preformat.

 /dev/urandom on the other hand needs to respect the heightened security concerns of the user. urandom is short for 'unlimited random' - it has no period, and therefore never repeats.
 Our urandom creates a new entropy pool for each caller-instance that is repopulated upon every iteration, making it truly unlimited, and also entirely opaque to any attacker using row-hammer-like bugs to read a global state.